-While in interface standby state the memory device draws standby current (I{SB}) if no embedded algorithm is in progress.
+While in interface standby state the memory device draws standby current ( $I{SB}$ ) if no embedded algorithm is in progress.
 If an embedded algorithm is in progress, the related current is drawn until the end of the algorithm when the entire device returns to standby current draw.

-A Deep Power-Down (DPD) mode is supported by the FS-S family of devices.
-If the device has been placed in DPD mode by the DPD (B9h) command, the interface standby current is I{DPD}.
-The DPD command is accepted only while the device is not performing an embedded operation, as indicated by the Status Register-1 volatile Write In Progress (WIP) bit being cleared to zero (SR1V[0]=0).
-While in DPD mode, the device ignores all commands except the Release from DPD (RES ABh) command, that will return the device to the Interface Standby state after a delay of t{RES}.
+A Deep Power Down (DPD) mode is supported by the FS-S Family devices.
+If the device has been placed in DPD mode by the DPD (B9h) command, the interface standby current is ( $I{DPD}$ ).
+The DPD command is accepted only while the device is not performing an embedded algorithm as indicated by the Status Register-1 volatile Write In Progress (WIP) bit being cleared to zero (SR1V[0] = 0).
+While in DPD mode the device ignores all commands except the Release from DPD (RES ABh) command, that will return the device to the Interface Standby state after a delay of $t{RES}$ .

-3.3.6 Instruction Cycle (Legacy SPI Mode)
+4.3.6 Instruction Cycle (Legacy SPI Mode)

 When the host drives the MSB of an instruction and CS# goes low, on the next rising edge of SCK the device captures the MSB of the instruction that begins the new command.
-On each following rising edge of SCK the device captures the next lower significance bit of the 8-bit instruction.
-The host keeps CS# low, and drives the Write Protect (WP#) and IO3/RESET signals as needed for the instruction.
-However, WP# is only relevant during instruction cycles of a WRR or WRAR command and is otherwise ignored.
-IO3/RESET# is driven high when the device is not in Quad Mode (CR1V[1] = 0) or QPI Mode (CR2V[6] = 0) and hardware reset is not required.
+On each following rising edge of SCK the device captures the next lower significance bit of the 8 bit instruction.
+The host keeps CS# low, and drives the Write Protect (WP#) and IO3\RESET#/RESET# signals as needed for the instruction.
+However, WP# is only relevant during instruction cycles of a WRR or WRAR command or any other commands which affect Status registers, Configuration registers and DLR registers, and is other wise ignored.
+IO3\RESET# is driven high when the device is not in Quad Mode (CR1V[1] = 0) or QPI Mode (CR2V[3] = 0) and hardware reset is not required.

 Each instruction selects the address space that is operated on and the transfer format used during the remainder of the command.
-The transfer format may be Single, Dual I/O, Quad I/O, or DDR Quad I/O. The expected next interface state depends on the instruction received.
+The transfer format may be Single, Dual O, Quad O, Dual I/O, or Quad I/O, or DDR Quad I/O. The expected next interface state depends on the instruction received.